-The wind is blowing here at the Well Marriage Center office again and Mary Baker tells me the high tomorrow is not expected to even hit 30 degrees.
+The wind is blowing here at the Well Marriage Center office again and fellow marriage therapist, Mary Baker, tells me the high tomorrow is not expected to even hit 30 degrees.
 I caught myself referring to this season as “Old Man Winter,” the personification my own father used to use when winter stayed too long.
 It has been too long.
 We all feel it.

 Couples feel it.

 “Winter” has become a theme and analogy for some of the demanding work many couples are investing in right now.
 I thought I would share a quick story and analogy…